StudBudz

-StudBudz is the name of both a Twitch livestream and the backcourt duo of Minnesota Lynx teammates Courtney Williams and Natisha Hiedeman.
+StudBudz is the name of both a Twitch livestream and the backcourt duo of former Minnesota Lynx teammates Courtney Williams and Natisha Hiedeman.
 The pair gained widespread attention in 2025 through their unscripted streaming content and high-profile presence at the WNBA All-Star Game in Indianapolis, Indiana.

 History

-Williams and Hiedeman met during Hiedeman's rookie season with the Minnesota Lynx when Williams was in her fourth season there.
+Williams and Hiedeman met during Hiedeman's rookie season with the Connecticut Sun when Williams was in her fourth season there.
 They play the same position on the team (guard), and Williams became a mentor for Hiedeman.
 The pair often affectionately refer to themselves as "twins" to acknowledge their deep friendship but also as a nod to the twin cities Minneapolis–Saint Paul, and also the Minnesota Twins baseball team.

 In June 2025, Williams and Hiedeman launched an Instagram account and a Twitch channel to document their adventures playing on the road and chatting about everyday things.
 Hiedeman suggested the name "StudBudz," which alludes to their identities as "studs," a term used within the African-American LGBTQ community to describe more masculine-presenting women as opposed to those who present as "femme."

 StudBudz became popular quickly due to their unscripted everyday content, such as travel diaries, team practices, hotel routines, hair-dye experiments, game reactions to other teams, and informal interviews with teammates and competitors.
 By August, the Twitch channel reached over 78,000 followers; and the Instagram account had over 110,000 followers.